wadetb/shellspace/Docs/VR.md

 # TODO

++ Hook into the Oculus console system to allow sending console commands w/o VNC.

++ Make a chain of event handlers like in the DOM, such that something can be added to intercept "key" events to make a watchdog script that resets things but never has to unload.

 # Shell

++ A Ctrl-Alt-Delete-like hotkey that exects 'reset.cfg' to recover from scripting errors that break the shell.

 + Context specific menus.

 Idea: When back button is pressed, shell sends a "menu" message to the active widget.
 The widget can respond by broadcasting a "menu xyz" message to the system, which will open and display xyz.vrkey.
 The issue is widget-specific things like "vnc disconnect vnc0" where VNC0 is the id of the activating widget.

 # VNC

++ When the connection is closed, we stop accepting messages and the queue fills up with Gaze events.
+Probably need to make the connection status separate from the thread status and spawn widget-per-thread.

++ Did toasts disappear somehow?

++ Also the "already connected to %s" thing prints NULL if the connection is closed after being initiated, likely because "thread" is not cleared.

 + SRGB encode color values?
 Not sure what space they come from the server in.